 7 Min Read

 Buying a house in Victoria can seem like a daunting task.
 It can be hard to figure out the perfect time to buy.
-Especially when larger economic events like COVID-19 come along.
+Especially when larger economic events like global inflation, war and high interest rates come along.
 If you’re uncertain about buying your first house or an investment property then there’s one thing we recommend.
 Spend as much time as you can researching.
 With more knowledge of the housing market, you’re far more likely to make a confident and informed decision.

 To help you out on your property journey, we’ve put together a ten-step guide for buying a house in Victoria.
 We’ve included all the essential steps from finding the best location to getting pre-approval and moving in.
 Back yourself with these essential steps and you’ll be on the right track to buying your first property.